This Is What “Never Settle for Mediocrity” Gets Wrong

 - Imperfect phases

-- Ordinary moments that don’t feel particularly impressive on the surface
+- Ordinary moments that may not seem particularly impressive on the surface

 None of those experiences mean you’re doing life wrong.